The EU is not ready for Ukraine

 Barroso rejected the request out of hand.
 That led Putin to launch his Eurasian Economic Union (EAEU) project that would, in theory, allow the EU and EEU to tie up and create a single market “from Lisbon to Vladivostok”.
 Those dreams are smashed now, but keeping Russia outside the EU actually suits Brussels very well: Europe remains in deficit for many of the key inputs that Russia supplies like metal, energy, grain and fertilisers.
 Russo-EU trade turnover peaked in 2012 at €203bn – a level that China is about to reach.

-But as it is outside the EU, and always will be, trade between two can be regulated and Europe can take advantage of Russia’s grain production, for example, without having to pay the CAP subsidies it would pay a member.
+But as it is outside the EU, and always will be, trade between two can be regulated and Europe can take advantage of Russia’s grain production, for example, without having to pay the common agricultural policy (CAP) subsidies it would pay a member.
 From this perspective a tie-up between the EU and the EAEU would make a lot of sense.

-Europe’s common agricultural policy (CAP) is the major obstacle in the way of Ukraine’s membership.
-Poland, Hungary and Slovakia have moved to block imports of Ukraine’s grain at a time when the Ukrainian economy is on its back and agricultural output is down by a third from normal.
+Europe’s CAP is the major obstacle in the way of Ukraine’s membership.
+Poland, Hungary and Slovakia have moved to block imports of Ukraine’s grain at a time when the Ukrainian economy is on its back foot and agricultural output is down by a third from normal.
 And even then these countries can’t compete with it.

-If the Ukraine became a member then foreign investment would pour into the sector and billions would go into improving shipping and rail links to tap Ukraine’s full agricultural potential.
+If the Ukraine became a member of the EU then foreign investment would pour into the sector and billions would go into improving shipping and rail links to tap Ukraine’s full agricultural potential.

 Another problem would be that as a member, Ukraine would become eligible for billions of euros in subsidies under CAP.
 Launched in 1962, CAP was designed to ensure food production and, crucially, to support farmers' income as they typically earn 40% what non-agricultural workers get, according to the EU.
 Given that Ukraine is currently paying some of the lowest wages in Europe then the EU would be on the hook to subsidise the entire sector’s payroll.
 These subsidies already account for about a third of the entire EU budget. (chart)